-- (12) Wiring methods in places of assembly located within educational or institutional facilities as defined or classified in this chapter must be wired in metallic or nonmetallic raceways, MI, MC, or AC cable.
-Assisted living facility generator systems may be wired and installed per NEC 517. - (13) Lawfully installed existing electrical installations that do not comply with the provisions of this chapter and remain in compliance with the code at the time of the installation, will be permitted to be continued without change (i.e., without circuitry or occupancy change).
-Additions, alterations, modifications, or repairs to the electrical system must conform to the current requirements of this chapter. - (14) Listed tamper-resistant receptacles are required in all licensed day care centers, all licensed children group care facilities, and psychiatric patient care facilities where accessible to children five years of age and under.
-Listed tamper-resistant receptacles are required in psychiatric patient care facilities where accessible to psychiatric patients over five years of age and the public access areas in medical facilities.
+(12) Wiring methods in educational or institutional facilities as defined in this chapter must be metallic or nonmetallic raceways, MI, MC, or AC cable.
+Places of assembly located within these facilities must comply with NEC 518.4(A).

+(13) Assisted living facility generator systems may be wired and installed per NEC 517.

+(14) Lawfully installed existing electrical installations that do not comply with the provisions of this chapter and remain in compliance with the code at the time of the installation, will be permitted to be continued without change (i.e., without circuitry or occupancy change).
+Additions, alterations, modifications, or repairs to the electrical system must conform to the current requirements of this chapter.

+(15) Listed tamper-resistant receptacles are required in all licensed day care centers, all licensed children group care facilities, and psychiatric patient care facilities where accessible to children five years of age and under.
+Listed tamperresistant receptacles are required in psychiatric patient care facilities where accessible to psychiatric patients over five years of age and the public access areas in medical facilities.